[KubeCon Day 3] ArgoCon 2024 Participation Report

 - Capacity expansion for large enterprises

-- Deeper integration with Kubernetes and the ecosystem
+- Strengthened integration with Kubernetes and the ecosystem

 - Further improving the user experience

 Another point to look out for in the future is the Argo Project and the use of AI.
-By the way, on the case recruitment website, "We don't use AI☺️" was on the top list (laughs).
+Incidentally, on the case submission website, "We don't use AI☺️" was at the top of the list (lol).

 Building a Cutting-Edge Kubernetes Internal Developer Platform at NVIDIA - Carlos Santana, AWS & Feng Zhou, Nvidia Corp